NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 Default: Random based on room size and island size
 - `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
-They will not be placed in the lava or the island   Default: False
+They will not be placed in the lava or the island.
+If the `tool_type` is inaccessible the performer will randomly start on the side of the room where the target is where they cannot access the tool.
+Default: False
 - `tool_rotation` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 Angle that tool should be rotated out of alignment with target.
 This option cannot be used with `guide_rails`.
 Default: 0